 PSC Register Services

-As a result of legislation enacted by Parliament in January this year, from 6 April 2016, most UK Companies and Limited Liability Partnerships (LLPs) will have to hold, maintain and keep available for inspection a new statutory register, of People with Significant Control (PSCs) over the company or partnership.
+As a result of legislation enacted by Parliament, from 6 April 2016, most UK Companies and Limited Liability Partnerships (LLPs) will have to hold, maintain and keep available for inspection a new statutory register, of People with Significant Control (PSCs) over the company or partnership.
 From 30 June 2016, the majority of PSC information will have to be included within the new Annual Confirmation Statement which will replace the current Annual Return that is filed at Companies House and also disclosed as part of company formation requirements.

 The measures have been taken by the Government as part of the Small Business, Enterprise and Employment Bill which has been designed to create improved transparency and to provide a clear picture of both the legal and beneficial ownership in UK companies.
 The EU is also introducing similar measures as part of the Fourth Money Laundering Directive which came into force in June 2015 and which must be implemented by all member states by June 2017.
 As such, the register will identify those individuals who are the ultimate beneficial owners together with those individuals who exercise or have the right to exercise significant influence or control over the business of the company.